Timex IQ + Move Reviewed & Rated Review Facts

 .
 The watch comes in a gorgeous silver and white version with a classy taupe leather band.

 The watch features 5 ATM water resistance and is fine for showering and swimming, though a poor choice for deep sea diving.
-Reviewers agreed that the watch was very well made but that they found the leather band delicate.
+Reviewers in the IQ+ reviews agreed that the watch was very well made but that they found the leather band delicate.
 It won’t survive repeated exposure to water so swimmers may want to swap out the band for a silicone option.

 The watch features a strong mineral glass screen with a sturdy, and beautiful bezel.
 The analog timepiece features two hands.
 One to tell time and the other to keep track of steps.
 The watch casing is about 36mm wide.